Nana-447/react--fully-from-scratch/readmes/REACT-HOOKS.md

     fetchFunc();
 }, [searchQuery]); // If we forget this empty array (or a condition), it will be calling the function forever and our app will crash
 ```

+- <b>WE CANNOT CALL AN "useEffect" inside of a condition.
+The condition has to be INSIDE the "useEffect"!</b>